 It is the green tea that provides the grassy base to this entire blend.
 It is a remarkable balancing act that the art of tea has done here by adding and all these interesting flavors without overwhelming the delicate grassiness of a great premium green tea.

 Some people might describe the grassiness as a seaweed-type flavor but in this case, I tend to think of it more as a grassy flavor.
 The best way I can explain it is the smell of grass on a nice dew-covered morning you get this really nice clean smell and that is what I think the grass is of a good green tea really tastes like.

 This is the flavor that you would expect from a good green tea and Meyer Lemon tea delivers it in abundance.

 I think the Citrus notes are really going to be one of the things that most people taste in this green tea.
 They are pretty pronounced but not overwhelming to the point where the green tea is completely wiped away.

 They form a nice balance between the grassiness of the green tea and the Citrus of the orange peel and lemongrass to really make a refreshing Citrusy green tea that is smooth and drinkable for just about anyone.

 Meyer Lemon Tea Has A Subtle Sweetness To It

 Meyer Lemon Tea(*affiliate link) Has a very nice subtle sweetness to it.
-The green tea is going to bring its own sweet flavor to the tea.
-When you start adding in naturally sweet herbal infusions like a rosehip or a green rooibos tea, it only adds to the natural sweetness of this tea.
+Green tea is going to bring its own sweet flavor to the tea.
+When you start adding in naturally sweet herbal infusions like rosehip or green rooibos tea, it only adds to the natural sweetness of this tea.